[ Printer Friendly Version ] [ Report Abuse ]

 “The house?”
 Lucius frowned in confusion.

 “Oh, hasn’t she told you?”
-Narcissa asked drily, “My home is Orion’s now, and they’re moving in.”
+Narcissa asked drily, “My home is Caelum’s now, and they’re moving in.”

 Previous Chapter Next Chapter